About

 I’m fascinated by radios, aviation, and languages.
 I like open source.

-I spend a lot of time paragliding, working on radios and toy projects, and other hobbies and side projects too numerous to list without being thoroughly embarassing.
+I spend a lot of time paragliding, working on radios and other hobbies and side projects too numerous to list without being thoroughly embarassing.
 Some of those occasionally get posted publicly, even incomplete.

 I have no shame about putting incomplete projects on the internet, nor talking about plans and then not following through.
 Most of the fun in a project for me is figuring out how to do it - I do these things for my own edification.